 As with all facial plastic surgery, a thorough health assessment and realistic expectations are prerequisites.
 Your understanding of procedures and preoperative and postoperative routines is essential to a successful final result.

 When you wake up from surgery you will notice a soft, bulky head wrap dressing.
-You will be asked to come to Dr. Lopez’s office the following day after surgery for dressing removal.
+You will be asked to come to our office the following day after surgery for dressing removal.
 You will be asked to return in five to seven days for suture/clip removal.

 Advance diet from liquids to soft food (oatmeal, French toast, yogurt, soup, pasta) to your regular diet as tolerated.
 You have no diet restrictions.
 Often the anesthesia you received can make your stomach feel uneasy for the first 24 hours so avoid large meals.